 Welcome to the Bachelor of Medical Science!
-This degree blends diverse sciences to uncover how the body works and responds to disease and treatments.
-With optional majors, you can prepare for careers in immunology, neuroscience, biomedical research, or medical qualifications.
+In this degree you will learn how the body works and responds to disease and treatments.
+The range of majors offered will prepare you for a diversity of careers including biomedical research, health policy and regulation, pharmaceutical and biotech industry, and health professions.
 We're thrilled to have you!

 How your degree works